 Fuck your email inbox and your “to-do list”.
-Those are nothing more than others priorities for your time.
+Those are nothing more than other priorities for your time.

-I’ve learned these basic principles of time management from Successful entrepreneur and best selling author Craig Ballantyine’s book, “The perfect day formula” is a good read for owning your day.
+I’ve learned these basic principles of time management from Successful entrepreneur and best selling author Craig Ballantyne’s book, “The perfect day formula” is a good read for owning your day.

-You must have specific times every day dedicated compeltely to the most important tasks that get you closer to your goals.
+You must have specific times every day dedicated completely to the most important tasks that get you closer to your goals.

 Then schedule your must do items in order of cognitive demand with the most challenging early in the day and the least challenging later.

-NOw that you’ve blocked off specific times of day for the most important iteams to get you closer to building your legacy we still have to address the mundane bullshit that is unavoidable in life.
+Now that you’ve blocked off specific times of day for the most important items to get you closer to building your legacy we still have to address the mundane bullshit that is unavoidable in life.

 3.)
 How You Do Anything is How You Do Everything (Organization):